 2. Be eligible for Disability Services at Modesto Junior College and have a verified disability.

-3. Be making measurable academic progress toward the goals established in the Student Educational Contract (SEC) or, when the student is enrolled in a regular college course, meet the academic standards established by the college.
+3. Be making measurable academic progress toward the goals established in the Notification of Authorized Services (NAS) or, when the student is enrolled in a regular college course, meet the academic standards established by the college.

 Students need to maintain the following: